sean-uk/crapi/README.md

 An example of a basic HTTP API based on the [Zend Expressive Skeleton](https://github.com/zendframework/zend-expressive-skeleton).

+## Installation

+A standard LAMP setup with a VHost pointing at `public/index.php` will do.
+Just go to the parent folder and run a plain old `compoer install`

 ## What I Did:

 This is based on the [Expressive Skeleton Quick Start](http://zendframework.github.io/zend-expressive/getting-started/skeleton/).